BigDawson/FiniteAutomation/README.md

 This my implementation of the finite state machine assessment.

+- FiniteAutomation.php is the base class intended to be extended by other developers.
+- Mod3.php is an implementation of FiniteAutomation.php
+- BadMod3.php is an improper implementation of FinieAutomation.php
+- SampleMod3Code.php is some sample code to show how the Mod3/FiniteAutomation class works
+- TestMod3.php runs a bunch of test cases on both Mod3.php and BadMod3.php

 Design philosophy:
 The goal was to be very easy for other developers to use given similar configuration as in the rubric.
 Through just defining some class constants, a developer should have a working finite state machine and some methods that should just work.
 I left methods The code utilizes late static binding for this purpose.
 What I did not the grander vision for the library, whether a developer has a finite state machine they want to work with in depth, or the intent was to work with many many different types of finite state machines.
-I wrote this assuming they were to work with it in depth.
+I wrote this assuming they were to work with it in depth, making the base class very easy to extend and add methods onto it.

 Assumptions I've made:
 - Code is accessible by other developers